naveengoyal1503/autoplugin-ai/plugins/AffiliateLink_Optimizer/README.md

 # AffiliateLink Optimizer

+## Description
-AffiliateLink Optimizer is a WordPress plugin that automatically cloaks, tracks, and optimizes your affiliate links with AI-driven recommendations to increase your affiliate marketing revenue.
+AffiliateLink Optimizer automatically detects outbound Amazon and eBay links in your posts and converts them into affiliate links by appending your affiliate tags.
+It also tracks clicks on these links to help you monitor performance.

 ## Features

-- Automatic detection and cloaking of affiliate links in your post content
+- Auto-detects Amazon and eBay URLs in content
+- Appends your affiliate tags or campaign IDs automatically
-- Click tracking stored in custom database table
+- Click tracking on affiliate links
-- Admin dashboard with top clicked affiliate links for data-driven decisions
+- Admin settings page to configure affiliate IDs
-- AI-driven link optimization recommendations (premium feature)
-- Customizable link slug prefix
-- Lightweight and self-contained single PHP file for easy install
+- Lightweight and self-contained
-- Secure AJAX-based click tracking

 ## Installation

-1. Download the plugin PHP file.
-2. Upload it to your WordPress site's `/wp-content/plugins/` directory.
+1. Upload the plugin file to your `/wp-content/plugins/` directory
-3. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the WordPress admin panel
+3. Go to **Settings > AffiliateLink Optimizer** to enter your Amazon affiliate tag and eBay campaign ID

 ## Setup

-- Go to the 'AffiliateLink Optimizer' menu in the WordPress admin.
-- Set your preferred link slug prefix (default is 'ref').
-- Publish or update posts with affiliate links containing typical affiliate parameters (e.g., 'aff', 'ref', 'affiliate').
-Links will be automatically cloaked.
+- Enter your Amazon affiliate tag (e.g., yourtag-20)
+- Enter your eBay affiliate campaign ID
+- Choose your default affiliate network for future extensions

 ## Usage

-- When visitors click affiliate links, clicks will be tracked.
-- Review the top clicked links on the admin page to identify best performing affiliate links.
-- Use the insights to optimize link placement and marketing strategies.

-## Premium Features

-- AI-powered link placement and optimization suggestions
-- Detailed conversion and revenue analytics
+- Insert Amazon or eBay links normally in your posts
-- Automated split testing of affiliate links
+- The plugin will automatically convert them to affiliate links with your tags

-Upgrade to premium for advanced revenue maximization tools.
+- Clicks on these links will be tracked (click stats display coming in future updates)

 ---

-AffiliateLink Optimizer streamlines affiliate marketing efforts to help you maximize your WordPress site's profitability with minimal manual effort.
+Created by Your Name.
+For support, open an issue or contact via plugin homepage.